 G-3.5 UV Exposure Apparatus

 A suitable UV exposure apparatus will consist of four UVA-340 lamps in a symmetrical array situated 254 mm from the surface of the test specimens (see Fig. 14).
-The apparatus shall be capable of maintaining a temperature at the test specimens of 48 ± 2 °C Infrared lamps or other sources of heat may be used to maintain the required temperature.
+The apparatus shall be capable of maintaining a temperature at the test specimens of 48 °C ± 2 °C Infrared lamps or other sources of heat may be used to maintain the required temperature.

 G-3.6 Cleaning Solvent